NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 ### Mind Map: Ideas

-Following on from the user stories, a initial mind map(pen to paper) was created to capture functionality of the site.
+Following on from the user stories, an initial mind map(pen to paper) was created to capture functionality of the site.
 The purpose of this was to provide a high-level understanding of how the user stories could be implemented:

 ![Mindmap](readme-images/mind_map.jpeg)